aaayumi/100-days-of-code/log.md

 **Thoughts:**
 I wanted to finish weather app today.
 But still background image does not appear properly.
 I have to fix it tomorrow.

+Day 11: February 19, 2017

++**Today's Progress**: Completed Weather app!
+Started to work on Wikipedia viewer.

++**Today's Work**
+Weather App (AM) -- Completed
+ Wikipedia viewer (PM) -- 90% Completed

+**Thoughts:**
+Thanks to help of a kind, experienced developer from Stackoverflow, I could figure out the problem of the weather app.
+Now it looks fine.
+I like it.
+Next task from freecodecamp is Wikipedia viewer.
+It should be much easier after dealing with past API related tasks..Today,I called JSON data from wikipedia API link.
+I need to create list from the data.